 Researchers working in the polar regions can apply to host a PolarTREC educator on their scientific expeditions in the Arctic or in Antarctica.
 Researchers do not incur any additional costs to their project but can gain a lot from the inclusion of an educator on their project.

 The application for researchers to host PolarTREC educators is generally available late summer for the upcoming Arctic and Antarctic field seasons.
 If you are interested in hosting a PolarTREC educator, please contact PolarTREC Project Managers at info [at] polartrec.com to discuss your individual situation.

 You do not have to host an educator on your expedition to serve as a content expert or mentor to pre- and in-service educators interested in improving their knowledge of polar science.
 Through the alumni and extended networks, researchers serve as valuable contributors as presenters or just someone willing to be contacted to answer questions or review science material for a lesson plan.

 If you are interested in serving as a content expert, please email info [at] polartrec.com.
 Please include your name, contact information, and a brief description of your scientific interests.

 Conduct Education and Outreach Activities

-PolarTREC is a continually growing network of teachers, scientists, and other polar professionals.
-If you are interested in making connections to teachers in or near your community, let us know!
+PolarTREC is a continually growing network of educators, scientists, and other polar professionals.
+If you are interested in making connections to educators in or near your community, let us know!

 Additionally, don't forget to visit the online PolarTREC Learning Resources Database before your next classroom visit or community outreach event.
 The Learning Resources database includes interdisciplinary lesson plans, activities, video, audio and more tools for your next outreach event.